 I was terrified of doing things wrong.

-I had failed so many times with my first daughter that I couldn’t afford to feel like a bad mother again.
+I had felt like I failed so many times with my first daughter that I was committed to avoiding that struggle with my whole soul.

-So, with Helena, things were going to be different.
+So, with H. things were going to be different.
 They had to.

 I was still pregnant when I already had made the decision of applying baby-led-weaning, co-sleeping, breastfeeding at least for 1 year, I had made my own Pinterest board with healthy recipes, I was considering just buying clothes made out of organic cotton, Montessori wood toys, and I could go on and on because, you know… it’s an endless list.